Tarn017/Object-Classification-using-ESP-Cam/README.md

 Download the following script: [obj](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/obj.py).
 It contains all relevant functions.
 Arduino-Code:  [script](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/NanoEsp_classification.ino)

 **Explanation**

-Import the functions into your script: `from obj import abfrage, training_classification, testen_classification, neural_network_classification`
+Import the following functions into your script: `from obj import abfrage, training_classification, testen_classification, neural_network_classification`
+A detailed explanation of the functions and other things can be found here: [Object_Classification](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/NanoEsp.ino)

 **How to use the functions:**

-`abfrage(url, interval, klasse)`: Serves the purpose of data collection. 'url' is the url of the ESPcam.
+`aufnahme(url, interval, klasse, ordner)`: Serves the purpose of data collection. 'url' is the url of the ESPcam.
 It's printed on the Serial Monitor of the Arduino IDE when you upload the arduino code. 'interval' refers to the amount of pictores taken. `interval=0.5` is euivalent to a picture taken every 0.5 seconds. 'klasse' refers to the name of the object you're taking the pictures of.

-`training_classification(ordner, model_name, epochen)`: Function to train the neural network. 'ordner' refers to the directory where the pictures are saved, defaul: ordner='daten'.'model_name': Choose a name for your model with the ending .keras. 'epochen' equals the numer of training epochs.
+`training_classification(ordner, model_name, epochen, n_full, pool_size, conv_filter, filter_size, droprate, resize padding, val_ordner, aug_parameter,)`: Function to train the neural network.
+It automatically generates and trains a neural Network with the chosen parameters and saves it as 'model_name'.

+`validation_classification(model, val_ordner, padding)`: Given validation data in a directory with the same structure as the directory the model was trained on.
+With this function, the model can be tested on this data.

-`result, confidence = testen(url, model_name, ordner)`: Takes a picture and classifies it using the model <model_name>.
+`result, confidence = testen_classification(url, model, ordner, padding, live, interval)`: Takes a picture and classifies it using the model <model_name>.
+If live=True, it takes a picture every <interval> second and classifies it until the program is terminated.

-`neural_network_classification(url, arduino_ip, ordner, port)`: Establishes a connection to the ESPcam as well as to the Arduino Nano esp.
+`neural_network_classification(url, arduino_ip, ordner, port, model)`: Establishes a connection to the ESPcam as well as to the Arduino Nano esp.
 If it receives the command from the arduino, a picture is taken and classified afterwards.
-The result is sent back to the Arduino. 'arduino_ip' is printed on the Serial Monitor of the arduino IDE when the according code is uploaded.
-The port needs to be defined in the code itself.
+The result is sent back to the Arduino. 'arduino_ip' is printed on the Serial Monitor of the arduino IDE when the according [code](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/NanoEsp_classification.ino) is uploaded.
+The port needs to be defined in the code, default=12345.

 **Example**
 ```python